EndPointCorp/end-point-blog/2022/07/implementing-backend-tasks-in-asp.net-core.md

 1. Manually clear it with a command like `dotnet nuget locals all --clear`.
 2. Bump up the version of the tool by updating the value of `<VersionSuffix>` in the project (`.csproj`) file.

-This means that, unless you do one these, the changes that you make to the app between re-builds (with `dotnet pack`) and re-installs (with `dotnet dotnet tool install`) wont ever make their way to the package that's actually installed.
+This means that, unless you do one these, the changes that you make to the app between re-builds (with `dotnet pack`) and re-installs (with `dotnet dotnet tool install`) wont ever make their way to the package that's actually installed in your system.
 So be sure to keep that in mind.

 # Table of contents